sarahhenderson/Crafty-Social-Buttons/src/README.txt

 == Upgrade Notice ==

-= 1.4.3 =
+= 1.5 =
-* Added WhatsApp sharing button, ability to choose which post types have share buttons, and ability to add custom CSS classes to button blocks.
+* Added WhatsApp sharing button, a hover effect, rel="nofollow" option, ability to choose which post types have share buttons, and ability to add custom CSS classes to button blocks.

 = 1.3.8 =
 * Add link buttons for Ebay, Vimeo and SpecificFeeds (allows visitors to subscribe by email)